Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Methodology

-where the last two terms represent the two roughness penalties introduced in Equation \eqref{eq_smoothest} to control the smoothness of the coefficient function estimator.
+The second and third terms on the right-hand side of Equation \eqref{eq_slasso} represent the two roughness penalties introduced in Equation \eqref{eq_smoothest} to control the smoothness of the coefficient function estimator.

 It is worth noting that, in general, the estimator smoothness may be also controlled by opportunely choosing the dimension of the space $\mathbb{S}_{k_1,k_2,M_1,M_2}$, that is, by fixing $k_1$ and $k_2$, and choosing $M_1$ and $M_2$ \citep{ramsay2005functional}.
 However, this strategy is not suitable in this case.
 To obtain a sparse estimator, the dimension of the space $\mathbb{S}_{k_1,k_2,M_1,M_2}$ must be in fact as large as possible.
 In this way, the value of $\beta$ in a given region is strictly related to the coefficients of the B-spline functions defined on the same part of the domain and, thus, they tend to be zero in the null region.
 On the contrary, when the dimension of $\mathbb{S}_{k_1,k_2,M_1,M_2}$ is small, there is a larger probability that some B-spline functions have support both in the null and non-null regions and, thus the corresponding B-spline coefficients result different from zero.
 Therefore, we find suitable the use of the two roughness penalty terms in Equation \eqref{eq_slasso}.

 To compute the S-LASSO estimator, let us consider the space $\mathbb{S}_{k_1,k_2,M_1,M_2}$ generated by the two sets of B-splines $\bm{\psi}^{s}=\left(\psi^{s}_{1},\dots,\psi^{s}_{M_1+k_1}\right)^{T}$ and $\bm{\psi}^{t}=\left(\psi^{t}_{1},\dots,\psi^{t}_{M_2+k_2}\right)^{T}$, of order $k_1$ and $k_2$ and non-decreasing knots sequences $\Delta^{s}=\lbrace s_{0},s_{1},\dots,s_{M_1},s_{M_1+1}\rbrace$ and $\Delta^{t}=\lbrace t_{0},t_{1},\dots,t_{M_2},t_{M_2+1}\rbrace$, defined on $\mathcal{S}=\left[s_0,s_{M_1+1}\right]$ and $\mathcal{T}=\left[t_0,t_{M_2+1}\right]$, respectively.
 Similarly to the standard smoothing spline estimator, by performing the minimization in Equation \eqref{eq_slasso} over $\alpha\in\mathbb{S}_{k_1,k_2,M_1,M_2}$, we implicitly assume that $\beta$ can be suitably approximated by an element in $\mathbb{S}_{k_1,k_2,M_1,M_2}$, that is